All of the key questions answered about Webb targeted for the general interest level.

-Fourteen countries are involved in building the James Webb Space Telescope: Austria, Belgium, Canada, Denmark, France, Germany, Ireland, Italy, the Netherlands, Spain, Sweden, Switzerland, the United Kingdom and the United States of America.
-The launch of Webb will take place in French Guiana, an overseas department of France located in South America.
+Fourteen countries were involved in building the James Webb Space Telescope: Austria, Belgium, Canada, Denmark, France, Germany, Ireland, Italy, the Netherlands, Spain, Sweden, Switzerland, the United Kingdom and the United States of America.
+The launch of Webb took place in French Guiana, an overseas department of France located in South America.

 Who will be able to use Webb and how is this decided?

-Webb will be a General Observatory, meaning that competitively selected proposals from around the world will be used to develop the observing plans.
-These proposals will be judged by a peer review system, in which teams of independent scientists will rank the observing proposals according to scientific merit, and the highest ranked proposals will be selected.
-The results of these studies will be published in scientific journals, and the data will be made available through the Internet to other scientists and the general public for further studies.
+Webb is be a General Observatory, meaning that competitively selected proposals from around the world are used to develop the observing plans.
+These proposals are judged by a peer review system, in which teams of independent scientists rank the observing proposals according to scientific merit, and the highest ranked proposals are selected.
+The results of these studies are published in scientific journals, and the data is made available through the Internet to other scientists and the general public for further studies.
 This is the same system that is used to schedule the Hubble Space Telescope and many other space and ground-based observatories.

 Webb and the Public